frontendpatterns/frontendpatterns.dev/src/content/patterns/component-lifecycle.md

 ## Solution

-Apply the Component Lifecycle pattern by managing setup, updates, and cleanup phases of component existence, and reinforce it with concise examples or tests.
+Manage setup, updates, and cleanup phases of component existence.
 For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.